Martins Bank: History

-Women were contractually obliged to leave the bank upon marriage, and as late as 1965, men were not allowed to get married until their salary reached a prescribed level.
-Many of Martins' forms, and some procedures, were retained or later adopted by Barclays as being more advanced than their own.

 Martins Bank Archive

 Martins Bank Archive has been collecting images and items relating to Martins Bank since 1989.
 Since 2009 the collection has been accessible online, with interested parties emailing requests for (or donations of) information or images, via the archive website.
 Since 2011 Martins Bank Archive has carried the newsletter of the Grasshopper Pensioners' Club, a group of former Martins Staff whose activities are funded partly through subscription, and partly by Barclays.
-The site is run in association with, but independently of Barclays, who provide several thousand images of the bank's branches as they were between the 1930s and 1969.
+The site is run in association with, but independently of, Barclays, who provide several thousand images of the bank's branches as they were between the 1930s and 1969.
 At 24 June 2013 the archive website comprises 1,116 pages of information and images relating to more than 900 known branches and former branches of Martins Bank.
 The archive has pieced together a staff database of more than 100,000 entries, from existing paper records, and can provide limited information to family tree researchers.
 Career details are available dating back to the late 1800s for some staff, but in the main the records cover the period 1946 to 1969.
 The database also covers new entrants, staff transfers and promotions, marriages, retirements and deaths.
 Martins Bank Archive is also home to a separate archive for Lewis's Bank, covering the period 1958 to 1967.
 A staff database for this period is also maintained.

 Liverpool Head Office

 The Liverpool Head Office of Martins Bank is a Grade II* listed building designed by Herbert Rowse and opened in 1932.
 It has been described as Rowse's "masterpiece... and among the very best interwar classical buildings in the country."
-During the Second World War, the bulk of Britain's gold reserves were secretly moved under Operation Fish from the Bank of England to the vaults of Martins Bank in Liverpool; the operation overseen by Martins' Chief Inspector, Donald Davenport Lynch FRES FIOB BSc (Lond) (1893-1982).
+During the Second World War, the bulk of Britain's gold reserves were secretly moved under Operation Fish from the Bank of England to the vaults of Martins Bank in Liverpool; the operation overseen by Martins' Chief Inspector, Donald Lynch FIOB RBA.
 This was dramatised in the film The Bullion Boys.

 In popular culture

-The 1971 film version of Dad's Army featured the fictional Walmington-on-Sea branch of Martins Bank, actually the Crown pub in Chalfont St Giles.
-Mr Mainwaring's Bank was always meant to be Martins, but in the early episodes of the TV series the BBC felt a different name would "avoid confusion".
-In an episode of the second series Mr Mainwaring can actually be heard telling Private Walker that "as the Manager of Martins Bank" he wants nothing to do with black market activities.